 In 2012 Merlyn Peter went on a solo journey to the Middle East on a bicycle carrying seeds from the botanical gardens of Barcelona.
 Sleeping in a hammock through 14 nations and with very little funds and sponsorship from his native home in London, he departed his farmstead in Catalonia near L'Ametlla de Mar to go on a fantastic eight thousand kilometre journey all the way to Syria.
 Exchanging botanical seeds in a number of institutions and being welcomed for his spiritual disposition by Christians and Muslims alike he has since continued the second leg from Catalonia to West Africa.
 Either side of these journeys he has made shorter trips to the religious centres of Iona in Scotland and Santiago de Compostela in Spain.
-He is now planning his next trip from London to the Orkneys and welcomes any co-riders.
+He has since ventured to the Baltic Sea in Poland on a fold-up bicycle and has rode from South England to the Orkneys in Scotland on a tandem raising money for a number of charities.

-Click on the image to see the current FB blogsite or subscribe to SLP's journal and discover the story of all these journeys serialised in instalments and available on SLP's Market web page.
+Click on the image to see the available FB blogsite and discover the story of all this journey and others serialised in instalments and available to website members.
 The journal entitled Destination God welcomes contributions but also includes Petriarchy: The Law of the Land, a permaculture treatise on the metaphysical reality of living in the landscape, along with other publications including the book inspired by Merlyn's life in Catalonia, The Carob Pod: An Anthropological Guide to Permaculture.
-He is currently serialising the 3rd book in this series, The Golden Mean: Building Revolutions and is now writing the 5th Volume, In Persuance of God: Spiritual Anarchism as the Way of Life
+He has also serialised the 3rd Volume in this series, The Golden Mean: Building Revolutions and has now completed the 5th Volume, In Persuance of God: Spiritual Anarchism as the Way of Life

 Solteriologic Garden is the sister branch of South London Permaculture.
 Formerly SLP's website, it then focused upon activities in London and the permaculture work it used to encompass.
 It has now gone international on a number of different fronts to represent the personality and experience of the founder.
 Not least it publishes its literary and academic research.
 Secondly, it will focus upon developing market relations and with this in mind setting up volunteer opportunities to work abroad.
 Solteriologic Garden should be considered the main spiritual arm of South London Permaculture but not without natural crossovers.
 SLP seeks to continually redefine itself and welcomes new faces and influences.